 Belkar: Wait!
 I think I just failed a Listen check!

-When Riff from plays an MMORPG, he's frustrated trying to get an item that's only dropped by female slimeblobs, which he can't tell apart from the males.
+- In "Years of Yarncraft", when Riff plays an MMORPG, he's frustrated trying to get an item that's only dropped by female slimeblobs, which he can't tell apart from the males.
 It takes Torg to point out that, like all women in the game, the female slimeblobs all have the bodies of supermodels.

 Riff: In retrospect, why the hell didn't I notice that sooner?